justinHowlett/KivaServer/README.md

      -S3Feeds.js runs to validate the file structure on Amazon S3 (where the initial database ingest files are stored) -S3Feeds.js then purges the DB and ingests the files into a database to remove the need for an additional network request

--The API is run within main.js where it captures the endpoint and passes the options (if applicable) as well as reference to the global in-memory cache to the appropriate module
+-The API is run within main.js where it captures the endpoint and passes the options (if applicable) as well as reference to the global in-memory cache and the server response to the appropriate module.
+It is the reponsibility of the chosen module to cache and end the server response.
+  -Country development indicators are provided by the World Bank API within countryStats.js -Kiva.org caching and proxying is provided by the Kiva.org API within kivaFeeds.js

 common.js is provided as a file to contain common in memory data structures such as a list of all countries in which Kiva.org operates.

 tests.js is run by nodeunit/Travis-CI as specified in package.json before being deployed to the server

-The Kiva proxy is
-Country development indicators are provided by the World Bank API within countryStats.js